 When people and organizations want to understand the impact an energy technology will have, they often turn to computer modeling.
 Because the three factors identified in this article are so important, we recommend that they be considered in any energy modeling.
 The approach we use—and recommend—is called integrated modeling.
 Integrated modeling allows us to look at the wide-ranging impact of these factors (and plenty more) over multiple possible scenarios for alternative power generation technologies.

-For a closer look at how integrated modeling works for analyzing alternative energy futures, download our free white paper by clicking on the link below.
+For a closer look at how integrated modeling works for analyzing alternative energy futures, download our free white paper.